creylay23/SecureFileSystem/Project Rules.md

 ---

-## 🎯 Purpose

-This document lays out the **principles, policies, and constraints** we adhere to while building our secure messaging app.
-Everyone working (now or in the future) should follow them.

----

 ## 1. Privacy First

 - All encryption happens **on the user’s device**.
 This project shall never send or store plaintext messages or keys on any server.